-Unless you organize attributes in to groups, you will find them all hanging under the same umbrella: All user attributes.
+Unless you organize attributes into groups, you will find them all hanging out under the same umbrella: All user attributes.
 But of course, you can create your own groups.

-Before moving on to attribute groups, let’s do a quick recap on creating and managing your product attributes.
+Before moving on to attribute groups, let’s do a quick recap of creating and managing your product attributes.

 Ideally you should organize these groups in a logical and practical way to make your product information clear and digestible .